 Has New Seasons Market ignored requests for dialogue with union organizers or the workers group?

-As of March 2018, New Seasons Market is working to schedule a meeting with current staff members who are a part of the New Seasons Market United Workers Group.
-We hope to sit with them to discuss their questions and concerns, as well as collaborate on a mutually respectful process for next steps.
+New Seasons Market is in communication with current staff members who are a part of the New Seasons Market United Workers Group to meet and discuss their questions and concerns, as well as collaborate on a mutually respectful process for next steps.
 As a progressive grocer, we believe in our staff’s right to organize and select representation.

 Has New Seasons Market been meeting with staff on their current labor concerns?